rpm-software-management/libdnf/hawkey/doc/reference-py-sack.rst

   .. method:: add_cmdline_package(filename)

     Add a package to a command line repository and return it.
-The package is specified as a string `filename` of an RPM file
+The package is specified as a string `filename` of an RPM file.
+The command line repository will be automatically created if doesn't exist already.
+It could be referenced later by `@commandline` name.

   .. method:: add_excludes(packages)